VinAIResearch/blur-kernel-space-exploring/README.md

 python train.py -opt options/kernel_encoding/GOPRO/woVAE.yml
 ```

 where `path_to_yaml_file` is the path to yaml file that contains training configurations.
-You can find some default configurations in `options` folder.
+You can find some default configurations in the `options` folder.
 Checkpoints and logs will be saved in `experiments/modelName`.
 You can change the configurations (learning rate, hyper-parameters, network structure, etc) in the yaml file.

 ### Testing
 #### Data augmentation